chtoucas/Narvalo.NET/docs/Issues.md

 - Confirm that Maybe methods never returns null.
 - Refactorings:
  * Range
- * Currencies
+ * Currencies (Serialization & providers)
  * Benchmarks
 - Range T why force struct constraint?
-Require for T? where T is a struct?
+Require for "T?" where T is a struct?
 - Improvement: Monad.tt, review true argument check for extension methods.
 - Improvement: Review all IEnumerable extensions for null-checking and deferred execution.
 - Improvement: Check any use of `AssumeNotNull`.